jlaurens/texworks/CMake/README.md

 This folder contains utilities to build various `CMakeLists.txt`.

 ## Problem
-The whole TeXworks code is divided into partially independent modules superseeded by a main `CMakeLists.txt` at the top level.
+The whole TeXworks code is divided into partially independent modules superseeded by a primary `CMakeLists.txt` at the top level.
 In order to build and test the various modules separately, we don't always want to start from the top, but from a directory below, mainly one of the modules.
 Then we need to share some configuration settings and tools,